Find Out About License Plates

 How to get license plate registration is a relatively easy process.
 You can check when your DMV license plate is set to expire by reviewing the sticker you received the last time you performed a vehicle registration renewal, or by checking your vehicle registration card.
 When your car registration plates expire, you will need to renew them.
 Traditionally, this will happen once every year.
 However, the exact length you can go between renewals will vary from state to state.

 Most states will allow you to renew your car registration plates either in-person at your local DMV, online or by mail.
 Certain states may have apps that you can use to complete the renewal process.
-For more information on how to get your DMV license plate, download our complimentary guide.

 How to Replace License Plate for Seniors